-Stress tests are also carried out by the department with what would be a reasonable but stringent downturn scenario and with a scenario where bank liquidity dries up.
+The department analyses capital requirements in a forward-looking perspective by conducting stress tests with what would be a reasonable but stringent downturn scenario and with a scenario where bank liquidity dries up.
 These scenarios are intended to reflect a worst-case condition for EBK.